Virgin Media O2 Logo in white

 Who else is on the bill?

-You can see this heavyweight fight on TNT Sports Box Office with Virgin Media from 4pm on Saturday 22 February.
+You can see this light heavyweight showdown on TNT Sports Box Office with Virgin Media from 4pm on Saturday 22 February.
 It’s available to order from 10am on Tuesday 18 February and costs £19.99 (HD only).
 The event is repeated every three hours from 9am on Sunday 23 February until 9pm on Monday 24 February (last playout).

 How can I order the fight?